mountainvictor/mountainvictor.github.io/_posts/2024-08-01-cobalt-lake-5040-peak.md

 We stayed at Ucluelet and in the morning, enjoyed a coffee and breakfast at [The Barkley Cafe](https://thebarkleycafe.com/) before hitting the road.

 We also highly recommend [The Break Cafe & Bistro](https://www.instagram.com/thebreakcafebistro/?hl=en) - their coffee and pastry options are amazing and just the comfort you'll need before a hike.
-They are however closed on Wednesdas and Thursdays, make sure you double check operation hours before you go.
+They are however closed on Wednesdas and Thursdays - make sure you double check operation hours before you go.

 We followed Google Maps to get to the [trailhead](https://maps.app.goo.gl/5mgYVMWjBvtqmzeT6).
 The map does end earlier than the actual, final trailhead, but once you're on the FSR, there's only one route and you won't miss it: **just keep driving until you see vehicles parked and a small info board on the left indicating trailhead**.